Will A K&n Air Filter Void My Ford Warranty

 Substituting this information into the acrid-dissociation equilibrium abiding expression gives the post-obit issue.

-The concentration of the HA molecules at equilibrium is equal to the initial concentration of the acid minus the amount that dissociates: delta C.
+The concentration of the HA molecules at equilibrium is equal to the initial concentration of the acid minus the amount that dissociates: C.

-If delta C is small compared with the initial concentration of the acid, we go the following approximate equation.
+If C is small compared with the initial concentration of the acid, we go the following approximate equation.

 Rearranging this equation and taking the square root of both sides gives the following result.